UAV Formation and Resource Allocation Optimization for Communication-Assisted 3D InSAR Sensing: System Model

 \subsubsection{Sensing Height Accuracy}

 A common statistics-based performance metric for assessing the accuracy of the height estimation in \ac{dem} is the point-to-point 90\% relative height error given by \cite{snr_equation}:

-where $\gamma$ is the total interferometric coherence and $\Delta\phi_{90\%}$ is defined as the 90\% percentile of the random phase error $\Delta \phi$ and obtained by evaluating the difference between two random variables, each of them describing the fluctuation of the interferometric phase within one interferogram as follows \cite{snr_equation}: {where $p_{\Delta \phi }$ is the \ac{pdf} of the phase error $\Delta \phi$ for a given interferometric coherence $\gamma$ and is given by}\footnote{In \cite{multilooking}, the \ac{pdf} is derived by assuming Gaussian scattering-matrix statistics.
+where $\Delta\phi_{90\%}$ is defined as the 90\% percentile of the random phase error $\Delta \phi$ and obtained by evaluating the difference between two random variables, each of them describing the fluctuation of the interferometric phase within one interferogram as follows \cite{snr_equation}: {where $p_{\Delta \phi }$ is the \ac{pdf} of the phase error $\Delta \phi$ for a given interferometric coherence $\gamma$ and is given by}\footnote{In \cite{multilooking}, the \ac{pdf} is derived by assuming Gaussian scattering-matrix statistics.
 Yet, the proposed solution can be extended to other models, e.g., the K-distribution model \cite{K-distribution}. } \cite{multilooking}: \ifonecolumn

 \else